-Daler Mehndi sentenced to 2 years in jail in human trafficking case
+Daler Mehndi sentenced to 2 years in jail in human trafficking case, granted bail

-Punjabi pop singer Daler Mehndi was sentenced to two years in prison by Patiala court after being convicted in a 2003 human trafficking case.
+Minutes after Punjabi pop singer Daler Mehndi was sentenced to two years in prison in a 2003 human trafficking case, he was granted bail by Patiala court as well.

 Daler and his brother, Shamsher Singh, had been accused of illegally sending people abroad disguised as members of his troupe by charging hefty "passage money."